 J. Recreational marijuana processors, recreational marijuana producers and recreational marijuana retailers shall not be allowed as home industry; and

-K. Winery, brewery, distillery facility I, II, and III, and remote tasting room shall not be allowed as home industry, except that home industry adult beverage businesses operating under an active Washington state Liquor and Cannabis Board production license issued for their current location before January 1, 2019, and where King County did not object to the location during the Washington state Liquor and Cannabis Board license application process, shall be considered legally nonconforming and allowed to remain in their current location subject to K.C.C.
-21A.32.020 through 21A.32.075 if the use is currently in compliance with or is brought into compliance with the home industry requirements of this section within one year of the effective date of this ordinance.
-Such businesses remain subject to all other applicable state and local regulations.
-The business operator for a nonconforming home industry shall obtain an adult beverage business license in accordance with K.C.C. chapter 6.xx (the new chapter created in section 2 of this ordinance).
+K. Winery, brewery, distillery facility I, II and III, and remote tasting room shall not be allowed as home industry, except that home industry adult beverage businesses that have, in accordance with K.C.C.
+20.20.070, a vested conditional use permit application before the effective date of this ordinance shall be considered legally nonconforming and allowed to remain in their current location subject to K.C.C.
+21A.32.020 through 21A.32.075.
+Such nonconforming businesses remain subject to all other requirements of this section and all applicable state and local regulations.
+The resident operator of a nonconforming winery, brewery or distillery home industry shall obtain an adult beverage business license in accordance with K.C.C. chapter 6.xx (the new chapter created in section 3 of this ordinance).

-SECTION 26.
+SECTION 24.
 Ordinance 10870, Section 547, as amended, and K.C.C.
-21A.32.100 are each hereby amended to read as follows:
+21A.32.100 are hereby amended to read as follows:

 Except as provided by K.C.C.
 21A.32.110, a temporary use permit shall be required for any of the following: